dwiepert/naip-w2v2/README.md

 You must also consider where you want the embeddings to be extracted from.
 The options are as follows:
 1. From the output of a hidden state?
 Set `embedding_type` to 'pt'.
 Can further set an exact hidden state with the `layer` argument.
 By default, it will use the layer specified at the time of model initialization.
 The model default is to give the last hidden state run through a normalization layer, so the embedding is this output merged to be of size (batch size, embedding_dim).
 It will also automatically use the merging strategy defined by the mode set at the time of model initialization, but this can be changed at the time of embedding extraction by redefining `pooling_mode`.
 2. After weighting the hidden states?
 Set `embedding_type` to 'wt'.
 This version requires that the model was initially finetuned with  `weighted` set to True.
+3. After a shared dense layer?
+Set `embedding_type` to 'st'.
+This version requires that the model was initially finetuned with `shared_dense` set to True.
-3. From a layer in the classification head that has been finetuned?
+4. From a layer in the classification head that has been finetuned?
 Set `embedding_type` to 'ft'.
-This version requires no further specification and will always return the output from the first dense layer in the classification head, prior to any activation function or normalization.
+This version requires specification of `pooling_mode` to merge embeddings if there are multiple classifiers.
+It only accepts "mean" or "sum" for merging, and if nothing is specified it will use the pooling_mode set with the model.
+It will always return the output from the first dense layer in the classification head, prior to any activation function or normalization.

 Brief note on target labels:
 Embedding extraction is the only mode where target labels are not required.
 You can give None or an empty list or np.array and it will still function and extract embeddings.